Epidurality/NeoFly-Tools/README.md

 1. Once you've found a Mission or Trade mission you like, double-click the row.
 This will populate the *Optimized Goods* view, which shows a breakdown of which goods you should buy and in which quantities.
     1. Buy Qty is the Optimized quantity you should be purchasing at your Departure ICAO.
 	1. You can also click the Summary button near the top to pop-out a summary information window based on the information shown (which will overlay NeoFly if NeoFly is open, or overlay the main GUI otherwise).
+1. *Buy it For Me* function is available in the Summary window.
+Pressing that button will add ALL cargo shown to your indicated aircraft, **and create a loan in the amount shown**.
+    1. Note: The NeoFly GUI will not update the market, your plane's cargo, or the loans until you refresh the market / the loans.
+	1. **Backup your database before the first few times you use this feature.**
+	1. If you use the *Buy it For Me* function, note that your cash will not be affected until you pay off the loan(s), and so trade searches will continue to use the cash amount NeoFly shows as available.
 ###### NOTE: Some aircraft in the NeoFly database do not match the simulator's values.
 Either edit the database (see the NeoFly documents/discord for help on this), or manually adjust the values to suit.
+Without matching values, the percentages shown for Payload and Fuel will not be correct.

 ### Auto-Market Search:
 Automatically fills in the Market ICAO box in NeoFly and presses Enter, based on the list of ICAOs you've chosen in the Auto-Market tab.